research-ag/hpl-io/README.md

 It can be lower or higher.
 `V`'s balance can be freely set or adjusted up and down by the owner.

-When a transfer is executed involving `V` then the transfer's balance change is applied to `V`'s balance *and* to X's balance.
+When a transfer is executed involving `V` then the transfer's balance change is applied to `V`'s balance *and* to `X`'s balance.
 If the balance change is negative (i.e. the transfer is outgoing) then there must be sufficient balance in `V` *and* in `X` or the tranfer will fail.

-For incoming transfers `V`'s balance can be used to track the cumulative deposits made by the access principal `B`.
+For incoming transfers, `V`'s balance can be used to track the cumulative deposits made by the access principal `B`.

 For outgoing transfers `V`'s balance can be used as an allowance to `B` because `B` can withdraw only up to `V`'s balance even if `X`'s balance is higher.

-Thus virtual accounts as a concept have similarities with allowance and approve-transfer methods.
+Thus, virtual accounts as a concept have similarities with allowance and approve-transfer methods.

 ### Transfers